 General election polls: Are Labour or the Conservatives on track to win in July?

+General election polls: Are Labour or the Conservatives on track to win?

-The general election is coming up this week, with voters heading to the polls across the country on Thursday 4 July.
+The general election is here, with voters heading to the polls across the country today (Thursday 4 July.)

 The last general election was in 2019, when Boris Johnson and the Tories won 365 seats, while Jeremy Corbyn’s Labourwon 202.
 Since then, both parties have switched leaders — in some cases, more than once — not to mention Brexit coming into effect and a worldwide Coronavirus pandemic.

-In the midst of an election betting scandal, surprise elections in France, and the first Trump-Biden debate: what are the UK polls saying?
+In the midst of an election betting scandal, surprise elections in France, and the first Trump-Biden debate: what were the UK opinion polls saying?

-Sir Keir Starmer’s Labour has a 22-point lead in the latest poll on voter intentions from Techne UK, with the Tory-Labour gap remaining as wide as ever.
-However, both major parties have only gone down in the polls since the elections was called, as Labour started at 45 per cent and is now at 41 per cent.
+Yesterday 3 July: The Tories finally saw some last-minute joy in the polls as they scraped a final two points in voter intention, in yesterday’s poll on voter intentions from Techne UK.
+But the incumbent party was still only at 21 per cent of voter intention in yesterday’s poll , which would make the lowest share of Conservative votes in modern history — if this translates to how people vote at the ballots.

+Labour was down one point in the last poll, but maintained a strong 40 per cent of voting intention.
+Sir Keir Starmer’s party has a 19-point lead over the Tories.
+However, support for Labour has trickled down since the election was called, dropping five points from its triumphant high of 45 per cent .

 Both parties appear to be picking up support from historical Tory voters.